StarPlayrX/Virtual-Multi-Mouse/README.md

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?

-0. If you have smb// working, you can copy files over instead of sneaker net, curl this repo works also
+a.
+If you have smb:// file sharing working, you can copy files over instead of sneaker net (instructions to follow)
+b.  you can curl this repo as well (will post instructions soon)
-1. Insert a thumb drive to a Mac or PC
+2. Insert a thumb drive to a Mac or PC
-2. Format it using ExFat, name the disk `install`
+3. Format it using ExFat, name the disk `install`
-3. Copy the `MM folder` to the thumb drive
+4. Copy the `MM folder` to the thumb drive
-4. Insert the thumb drive to your Batocera Linux box
+5. Insert the thumb drive to your Batocera Linux box
-5. Type `F1` to enter File Manager
+6. Type `F1` to enter File Manager
-6. Navigate to /Applications and open Xterm
+7. Navigate to /Applications and open Xterm
-7.  `cd /media/install/MM`
+8.  `cd /media/install/MM`
-8.  `chmod 755 install.sh` #may not be needed
+9.  `chmod 755 install.sh` #may not be needed
-9.  `./install.sh -install`
+10.  `./install.sh -install`
-10.  `reboot`
+11.  `reboot`

 ## 🐭👾🖲️ Manual install instructions coming soon.
 0. Until here is a brief summary